gvisoc/gvisoc.github.io/_posts/2020-04-26-Installing Linux with Secure Boot and Friends.md

 excerpt_separator: <!--more-->
 ---

-This post is motivated by the confusion and the still prevalent recomendation of disabling Secure Boot when installing GNU/Linux, no matter what distribution we are talking about.
+This post is motivated by the confusion and the still prevalent recommendation of disabling Secure Boot when installing GNU/Linux, no matter what distribution we are talking about.

-Contrary to the mainstream trend of such a disablement and proceeding with an oudated bootstrap, security-wise, many distributions do support Secure Boot since a while ago.
+Contrary to the mainstream trend of such a disablement and proceeding with an outdated bootstrap, security-wise, many distributions do support Secure Boot since a while ago.

 In this post I will provide some links, references, and "glue text to make sense" in order to provide clarity about Secure Boot: what it is, what it provides, and what it takes from us --mostly in terms of user experience, or friction.
 <!--more-->